 Instead of telling you what not to use, let's just keep it simple, short, and to the point.
 Don't use symbols in your file names (if you have to, use hypens - or underscores _ ).

 All the examples mentioned above are from real queries we have received, usually from appraisers informing us that they could not open certain files their appraisee had uploaded.

 We hope the above information can offer a little guidance (and insight) into how file naming works and what to look out for.

 We appreciate that IT may not be one of the mandatory courses for doctors, but hopefully this will help demystify any pre-conceptions such as "Oh, it's a problem with SOAR" or "Oh, my appraiser has a rubbish old NHS computer that can't handle files I sent" and so on.

 If you use the programs Pages or Numbers for your respective word processing and spreadsheet needs, there is a way for you to continue to use them and still save the files in a format that your appraiser or other non-Mac users can access.

 Within Pages, there should be the option to save files as "Rich Text format" (.rtf) - which is a cross platform format so PCs and Macs should be able to open them with no issues.

 In Numbers, you can save the files in "Comma Separated Values" (.csv) format - again, similar to .rtf, this will open with PC and Mac.
-The link below has additional information for you that you may find helpful:
+Try Googling "how to create csv file apple iwork numbers spreadsheet" for more help.